First Aid For Emotional Hurt

 Being aware of this helps you to choose to move forward.

 - Accept the fact that you have an emotional wound.

 - A disabling wound that will take time to heal.

 - Don’t take on new responsibilities.
 When appropriate let your co-workers and employer know you are healing.

-- Avoid situations in which you think you might over react.
+- Avoid situations in which you think you might overreact.
 Your body and mind are super sensitive right now.
-Invest your energy into healing and growing.
+Invest your energy in healing and growing.

 It’s Okay To Feel Sad

 - Pretending to have more energy, enthusiasm or happiness than you actually have is not productive.

 - It is a cleaning and marvellous release.

 - Everyone gets angry at the loss of a loved one – everyone!